capawawa/TrackRealID/README.md

 The tracker will:
 1. Run an initial check immediately
-2. Schedule recurring checks every 30 minutes
+2. Schedule recurring checks every 10 minutes (configurable)
 3. Log all activity to both the console and `tracker.log`
 4. Send notifications when appointments become available